Neural Enhanced Belief Propagation for Data Association in Multiobject Tracking: Experimental Results

 In Table~\ref{tab:result}, it can be seen that the proposed \ac{nebp} approach outperforms all reference methods in terms of \ac{amota} performance.
 Furthermore, it can be observed, that \ac{bp} and \ac{nebp} achieve a much lower \ac{ids} and \ac{frag} metric compared to the reference methods.
 This is because both \ac{bp} and \ac{nebp} make use of a statistical model to determine the initialization and termination of tracks \cite{MeyKroWilLauHlaBraWin:J18} which is more robust compared to the heuristic track management performed by other reference methods.
 The improved \ac{amota} performance of \ac{nebp} over \ac{bp} comes at the cost of a slightly increased \ac{ids} and \ac{frag}.

-TABLE \ref{tab:fp} shows the \ac{amota} performance as well as number of \ac{fp} for the bicycle and pedestrian class.
+TABLE \ref{tab:fp} shows the \ac{amota} performance as well as number of \ac{fp} for the bicycle and motorcycle class.
 To ensure a fair comparison, all the \ac{fp} values are evaluated for the same percentage of true positives referred to as ``recall''.
-In particular, for each class, the recall that leads to the largest multi-object tracking accuracy \cite{BerSti:08} for CenterPoint was used.
+In particular, for each class, the recall that leads to the largest multi-object tracking accuracy \cite{BerSti:08} for \ac{nebp} was used.

 For the considered two classes, \ac{nebp} yields the largest improvement in terms of \ac{amota} performance over \ac{bp}.
 Compared to \ac{bp}, the proposed \ac{nebp} method also has a reduced number of \ac{fp}.
-In conclusion, false alarm rejection and object shape association introduced by the proposed \ac{nebp} method can make effective use of raw sensor data and substantially improve \ac{mot} performance.
+In conclusion, false alarm rejection and object shape association introduced by the proposed \ac{nebp} method can make effective use of features learned from raw sensor data and substantially improve \ac{mot} performance.